 MY EXPERIENCE AT THE BROAD MUSEUM

-Hello darlings!
-Happy Sunday.
-I hope you are all well.
-If you watched my Snapchat this past Sunday then you will know that I spent my day with my family at The Broad.
+Hello queens and happy Sunday to you all!
+If you watched my Snapchat this past Sunday then you will know that I spent the day with my family at The Broad Museum.

-Located in DownTown Los Angeles, The Broad family decided to open to the public, their grand collection of contemporary artwork in the city of LA, in a museum, which they funded themselves, rightfully called The Broad.
-It premiered last year and was wildly publicized.
+Located in DownTown Los Angeles, The Broad family decided to open to the public, their grand collection of contemporary artwork in a museum, which they funded themselves.
+Rightfully titled The Broad, it premiered last year and was heavily publicized.

 Here are some photos of other people with some of the staple art pieces.
 FYI I refused to take photos or look at these pieces and you will find out why in a minute.